ddevkota42/MASS_Template_ThreatModeling/README.md

    - Click on `File` > `New Model` to create a new threat model.

 3. **Use the Provided Template:**
-   - Download and save the provided template file (`YourTemplateName.tms`).
+   - Download and save the provided template file.
 Ensure it is stored in a location you can easily access.
    - In the Threat Modeling Tool, click on `File` > `Open Template`.
    - Navigate to the location where you saved the template and open it.